barslev/swiftdocs/readme.md

 		}
 	}

-You can also use one meta file to register multiple elements at once.
-To do that, pass an array of these objects.
+You can also use one meta file to register multiple elements at once by passing an array of these objects.

-Then register your element like so:
+Finally, you'll need to register your element like so:

 	_swd.registry.use(require('./yourMetaFile.js'))

+After these steps, your custom element should appear in the "Elements" tab on the left menu.
+You should be able to drag and drop your element on to the document and it will be rendered using the renderer Vue component you passed in.